-Given the technical assessment, the recommendation of the consultant team, and the feedback from the public, the WCCTAC Technical Advisory Committee (TAC), the Study Management Group, and the WCCTAC Board, these expensive and long-term rail alternatives were set aside for the time being.
+Given the technical assessment, the recommendation of the consultant team, and the feedback from the public, the WCCTAC Technical Advisory Committee (TAC), the Study Management Group, and the WCCTAC Board, these expensive and long-term rail alternatives were set aside.
 The direction from the WCCTAC Board related to commuter rail service in Contra Costa County was to focus on making the best use of the existing service on the UP line.